Thought provoking questions that

 - Many cats seem to enjoy torturing an animal they have caught.
 Humans are hopefully higher on the evolutionary scale; lots of them consider torturing people to be abhorrent.
 If we assume that God is on an even higher moral plane, then we can expect that he/she/it/they would consider torturing people even more repulsive.
 This would argue that the biblical teachings about Hell are invalid.

 - In many predominately Muslim countries, people can receive the death sentence for a thought crime: namely abandoning Islam for another religion.
 In the developed world, we don't punish people for their thoughts.
 Since God is supposed to have a higher level of morality that humans, we can expect God to not be troubled by people who follow other than his/her/its/their faith tradition.

 - You might read Matthew 25.
 This is a description of the final judgment.
 Note that it implies that persons of all eras, religions, cultures, genders, sexual orientations, gender identities, etc. will be individually judged and sent to either heaven or hell.
-It describes precisely that the sole criteria is based on one's good works, not one's religious beliefs.
+It describes precisely that the sole criteria deciding one's future location is based on one's good works, not one's religious beliefs.

 But I realize that my response is probably not particularly helpful.
 I was cursed with a very logical and rational mind which continually looks for solutions to problems that are based on reasoning and not feelings.
 It may be that as you fully adopt a new religion, you will become loyal to it.
 Your childhood attachments to an angry, punishing God may fade away.